david-hass/lsp-introduction/README.md

 }
 ```

-The grammar for an LR parser must be unambiguous, as is the case in the FlowLang example, or supplemented by rules for resolving priority conflicts.
+The grammar for an LR parser must be unambiguous, as is the case in the FlowLang example, or must be augmented by tie-breaking precedence rules.
 https://en.wikipedia.org/wiki/LR_parser#Conflicts_in_the_constructed_tables